-It’s the most wonderful time of the year, right?
-Sure, sort of.
-At the end of the year, charitable donations soar, as individuals scramble to get them in before the end of the tax season.
-Sure, it feels good to give (really, you should do this.
-Giving is its own reward.) it doesn’t hurt that in year’s past you’d also get a big fat deduction for doing the right thing.
+It’s the most wonderful time of the year!
+At the end of the year, charitable donations soar as individuals scramble to get them in before the end of the tax season.
+It feels good to give.
+(Really, you should do this.
+Giving is its own reward.)
+It also doesn’t hurt that in year’s past, you’d also get a big deduction for doing the right thing.

-Here’s the thing, under the new Tax Cuts and Jobs Act, figuring out these deductions is harder to clear.
-Although the deduction for actually giving a donation hasn’t changed, how you go about it has, and that’s going to take a little planning and tax smarts to get you there.
-So don’t be a Scrooge this year, here’s how you can still get your max deduction AND help out your favorite charitable cause in the process.
+Under the new Tax Cuts and Jobs Act, figuring out these deductions is harder to clear.
+Although the deduction for actually giving a donation hasn’t changed, how you go about it has.
+That’s going to take a little planning and tax smarts to get you there.
+So don’t be a Scrooge this year; here’s how you can still get your max deduction AND help out your favorite charitable cause in the process.
 Fa la la la la, la la la la.

-If you’re a charitable donor, but you’re missing that tax break, there are a couple ways around those new rules.
+If you’re a charitable donor but missing that tax break, there are a couple ways around the new rules.
 One strategy that seems to work is called bunching.
 Basically, you’ll just give double the amount every other year.
-So let’s say you give 7k to your favorite charity annually, you’ll instead give 14k every two years.
+Let’s say you give 7k to your favorite charity annually, so you’ll instead give 14k every two years.
 That way you can get itemized deductions over the limit in the years you donate, and the standard deduction the years you don’t.
-Sure, it requires a little more planning, but if you’re itching for that deduction then it’s worth the wait.
+It requires a little more planning, but it's worth the wait if you’re itching for that deduction.

 If you normally give charitable contributions, a donor-advised fund can let you receive an immediate tax break for the full donation, then recommend paying out grants from that fund to qualified charities over a longer period of time.
 It’s a good way to get over the threshold, especially if you have the means to do it all at once.
 It can feel overwhelming, but if you do your research on which donor-advised fund is best for you, you’ll end up with a winner.